ST JOHN SNORKELING SAINT JOHN ISLAND GUIDE

 TRUNK CAY

 Trunk Cay is a small island located inside Trunk Bay and adored by all Visitors and locals as it is a snorkeler’s delight!
 Swim out from the beach to the Cay at your own leisure.
-Be sure to try your hand at the Underwater Snorkeling Path.
-Following along the Cay, the 225 yard long underwater path and is full of coral and tropical fish with Informational Plaques along the way to learn about the coral reefs.
+Swimming over to the Cay is a fun adventure!
+Located on the west side of the Cay, be sure to snorkel the Underwater Snorkeling Path that follows along the Cay.
+With depths of 8 to 15 feet, the 225 yard long underwater path and is full of coral and tropical fish with informational plaques along the way making it an educational and enjoyable experience for all skill levels.

 MAHO BAY

 It’s all about the Sea Turtles.
-This popular Bay is filled with sea grass and attracts the Sea Turtles and Sting Rays like no other Bay around Saint John.
-The Sea Turtles hang out mainly in the Center of the Bay, or you can head over to the sides of the Bay for lots of tropical fish and live coral, although be careful of the sea urchins.
-Please be careful never to touch the turtles.
-As well, there are protective areas on the beach.
+This popular Bay is filled with sea grass and attracts the Sea Turtles and Sting Rays like no other Bay around St. John.
+The Sea Turtles hang out mainly on the right side of the Bay looking out from the beach.
+As well as on the right side of the Bay, you’ll find tropical fish and live coral, although be careful of the sea urchins.
+There has even been an octopus spotted in the area.
+Please be careful never to touch the sea turtles.
+As well, there are protective sea turtle areas on the beach.